squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

   goto label_83;
 }
 ```
-*``label_83`` points to a false return so we want to avoid jumping there with our input for all the parts*
+> ``label_83`` points to a false return so we want to avoid jumping there with our input for all the parts.

 This part specifically looks like it's doing a direct value comparison which makes it easy for us. ``buffer == 0x414b4553`` and ``data_8e4 == 0x7b49`` decoded give us part 1 of the flag ``SEKAI{`` after swapping endianness of the hex bytes.

 ## Part 3
-Let's procrastinate on some of the longer segments and take a look at the ending portion
+Let's procrastinate on some of the longer segments and take a look at the ending portion.
 ```c
 do
 {